 Prof. Scott RYCHNOVSKY

-UNIVERSITY OF CALIFORNIA, IRVINE, United States Read more
+UNIVERSITY OF CALIFORNIA, IRVINE, Irvine, United States Read more

 Scott Rychnovsky is a Distinguished Professor of Chemistry at the University of California, Irvine.
 He received a BS degree from UC Berkeley in 1981 and a Ph.
 D. degree from Columbia University in 1986.
 After postdoctoral appointments at Harvard and Yale, he began his academic career at the University of Minnesota.
 He moved to UC Irvine as a full professor in 1995.
 He recently completed a two-year rotation as a Program Officer in the Chemistry Division at the National Science Foundation.
 Professor Rychnovsky’s research focuses on the synthesis and structural assignment of natural products, as well as the development of new methods for chemical synthesis.
 In addition to chemical synthesis projects, he has collaborated with Professor Huang at UC Irvine to developed new CID-cleavable cross-links to probe the structure of protein-protein complexes.